Circus Routes encompasses a programme of work exploring how circus can meet local need across communities in Bristol.

 Programmes in the Heart of Bristol’s Communities

-We ensure that our festival programme includes free to access offers with a range of partners from Redcatch Park (2021), Bristol Galleries (2021-24) and Filwood Community Centre (2024).
+We ensure that our festival programme includes free to access offers with a range of partners from Redcatch Park (2021), Bristol Galleries (2021-24), Filwood Community Centre (2024) and Heart of BS13 (2025).

 We work with artists to design bespoke commissions that experiment with what circus performance can be.